-Hear from students, educators, and administrators leading the first participatory budgeting process to use district-wide funds in 10 public high schools in Phoenix - and to see student power in action during their PB Vote!
+We heard from students, educators, and administrators leading the first participatory budgeting process to use district-wide funds in 10 public high schools in Phoenix - and saw student power in action during their PB Vote!

 At the Center for the Future of Arizona (CFA), we help define and shape Arizona's future through an action-oriented agenda that focuses on issues critical to our state.
 We are a nonpartisan, nonprofit "do tank" that combines research with collaborative partnerships and initiatives that drive the state's economic prosperity, quality of life and civic health, and create a better future for all Arizonans.